-According to the National Security Agency, cloud misconfigurations represent the most significant...
+According to the National Security Agency, cloud misconfigurations pose the greatest risk to cloud...

 Using Multipath TCP to enhance bandwidth and withstand outages